liamjbennett/blog/content/posts/2014-09-01-testing-puppet-with-beaker-pt-dot-2-the-windows-story.md

 expiryDate: "2015-12-01"
 ---

-The second installment in the series on the Beaker testing tool.
+The second instalment in the series on the Beaker testing tool.

 This post covers the work that was done to enhance the tool for testing windows systems.